mayankpandey1099/todo_list/README.md

 ## Features

 - User Authentication
-- Add, Edit, and Delete To-Do Tasks
+- Add and Delete To-Do Tasks
 - Mark Tasks as Done
 - Share Tasks with Other Users
 - Notification System for Shared Tasks
 - nodemailer authentication message to email id
+- shared tasks with delete and mark as done

 ## Getting Started